ggonnella/gfapy/manual/references.md

 ### Backreferences for each record type

-When a line containing a reference to another line is connected to a gfapy object, backreferences to it are created in the targeted line.
+When a line containing a reference to another line is connected to a Gfa object, backreferences to it are created in the targeted line.

 For each backreference collection a read-only property exist, which is named